Advice for staying upbeat and motivated in stressful times.

 As our good friend, activist and mindfulness teacher, Oneika Mays, explains: work starts within.
 It’s about having safe and compassionate practices to deal with frustration and anxiety in a way that’s healthy and safe and makes sense.

-This can be described as a form of “internal activism” that allows us to overcome our natural psychological defences and believe that our actions can make a difference.
+This can be described as a form of “internal activism” that allows us to overcome our natural psychological defences and believe that our actions do make a difference.
 From that place comes hope, and hope is what we really need.

 But it’s tough.
 In some cases seeking professional help might be necessary.
 Therapists who treat people for climate anxiety also encourage people to open up and share their feelings with others.
 Social support from likeminded people can provide resilience to stress and help you to find a feeling of belonging that helps with motivation.